aimeeu/armory-docs-docsy/content/en/docs/ArmorySpinnaker/aws-quick-start/Armory-Spinnaker-Quickstart-1.md

 ---
-layout: post

 title: AWS QuickStart Step 1
-order: 2

 ---

 The AWS QuickStart walks you through configuring your Spinnaker instance hosted on AWS to deploy to AWS.

-{:.no_toc}
-* This is a placeholder for an unordered list that will be replaced with ToC.
-To exclude a header, add {:.no_toc} after it.
-{:toc}

 ## Prerequisites
 Before you start, ensure that you complete the following requirements:
 * Have your AWS Account number available in a text editor*
 * Have Minnaker installed on AWS.
 For more information about Minnaker, see [Minnaker](https://github.com/armory/minnaker).
 * SSH into your Minnaker Instance with AWS keys

 Need help setting this up? -  For a guided tutorial, watch the **Video Walkthrough** at the bottom of this document.

-# Prepare AWS by creating Roles, Permissions, and Trust
+## Prepare AWS by creating Roles, Permissions, and Trust

 ![No CREATE Permission](/images/AWS-Roles-Spinnaker.png)